amnesiiac/amnesiiac.github.io/_posts/2025-03-05-linux-kernel-rcu.md

 todo: give basic intro to rcu subsystem, and do some trials accordingly.

-analysis on the issue in rcu when using mutex in the rcu context of kdrv development. related issue in kdrv dev.
+for kdrv rcu stall issue, see rcu stall posts for better understanding of rcu subsystem in real case.

 <hr>

 ### # reference
-1 rpmsg kdrv issue blog post (to be concluded on blog)
-2 introduction to rcu system, ref: https://lwn.net/Articles/262464/
+1 introduction to rcu system, ref: https://lwn.net/Articles/262464/
-3 about rcu stall problem, ref: https://docs.kernel.org/RCU/stallwarn.html
+2 about rcu stall problem, ref: https://docs.kernel.org/RCU/stallwarn.html